Spirit of America Bookstore

 • 1967 June 8: Israel attacked the U.S.S.
 Liberty spy ship off the coast of Sinai, mistaking it for an Egyptian vessel, killing 34 American Navy personnel and wounding 174.

-• 1967 June 10: The Middle East War ended as Israel & Syria agreed to observe a cease-fire mediated by the United Nations.
+• 1967 June 10: The Middle East War ended after six days as Israel & Syria agreed to observe a cease-fire mediated by the United Nations.

 • 1967 June 17: Communist China successfully tested its first thermonuclear (hydrogen) bomb at the Lop Nor Test Site in northwest China.